 for weld personnel to have many weeks of flux cored hands on training at global ship yards, and then

-at the training completion find that when it comes to MIG and flux cored welds, the weld personnel that have under gone weld training will do the following;
+after the training completion, find that when it comes to MIG and flux cored welds, the weld personnel will do the following;

 PLAY AROUND: Many welders will play around with two simple MIG or flux cored weld controls that have not changed in sixty years, The welders and their supervisors will rarely be able to dial in the optimum flux cored weld settings

 Vee groove root, hot pass, fill pass and cap passes.
 And don't ask that welder to tell you the optimum MIG settings for that common horizontal 1/4 fillet weld.